scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/clear-data.rst

 What to do if a Node Starts Automatically
 =========================================

-If, for any reason, the Scylla service started before you had a chance to update the configuration file, some of the system tables may already reflect an incorrect status, and unfortunately, a simple restart will not fix the issue.
+If, for any reason, the ScyllaDB service started before you had a chance to update the configuration file, some of the system tables may already reflect an incorrect status, and unfortunately, a simple restart will not fix the issue.
 In this case, the safest way is to stop the service, clean all of the data, and start the service again.

 Procedure
 ---------

 #.
-Stop the Scylla service.
+Stop the ScyllaDB service.

    .. include:: /rst_include/scylla-commands-stop-index.rst